var-22/Vaani/README.md

   10+ Indian languages (Hindi, Bengali, Kannada, Malayalam, Marathi, Gujarati, Punjabi, Odia, and more) beyond the three wired up here, so the STT/TTS leg is ready today.
-- For languages where Gemma 4's zero-shot translation quality is weaker (typically lower-resource languages), add a confidence/fallback tier: cross-check against Sarvam's own native `mode="translate"` output, and route to whichever is more consistent, rather than trusting a single model blindly for every language equally.
 - The `extract_symptoms`/`detect_emergency` tool-calling contract is
   language-agnostic by design (it operates on the already-translated English text), so the clinical-reasoning layer doesn't need to be duplicated per